1jour1vin

 Wine rated (2022 guide) 95/100

-In terms of authenticity and consistency, this vintage is very strong!
-Year after year, Lagrange's style is highly acclaimed.
-The Cabernet Sauvignon brings out its freshness, while the Merlot rounds out the edges.
-Lagrange is sapid, full-bodied, and perfectly supported by creamy tannins.
-The acidic structure provides good support and highlights the aromatic expression on the finish.
+In terms of authenticity and consistency, this vintage is exceptional!
+Year after year, Lagrange’s style is highly acclaimed.
+The Cabernet Sauvignon certainly showcases its freshness, while the Merlot rounds out the edges.
+Lagrange is flavorful, full-bodied, and perfectly supported by creamy tannins.
+The acidity provides a solid foundation and highlights the aromatic expression on the finish.
 An expressive and persistent Lagrange with revitalizing freshness!
-2026-2042
+2026–2042

 The Wine Cellar Insider - Jeff Leve